ariga/atlas-action/README.md

 #### Example usage

 The next action will take a snapshot of the `dev` and `users` schemas of the `mysql://root:pass@localhost:3306` database.
-If the URL of the database changes, atlas knows to track that is the same database via the `extID` parameter.
+If the URL of the database changes, atlas knows to track that is the same database via the `slug` parameter.

 ```yaml
         uses: ariga/atlas-action/monitoring@v1